Kieran-git/Visa-Processing-System/docs/decisions/0002-countries-in-scope.md

 * The chosen coverage and scope will demonstrate the ability to handle a large amount of applicants and thus data, of which there is research to back this up (Ali, 2022).
 * Including Ukraine in the chosen scope of countries is very relevant as of the moment because there is a large influx of people seeking immigration to other countries which requires a visa for long stays of residence.

+### References
+Ali, A. (2022, June 14).
+EU Citizens Moving to The UK After Brexit in 2023.
+Immigration Lawyers.
+Retrieved October 5, 2023, from https://immigrationlawyers-london.com/blog/eu-citizens-moving-to-the-uk-after-brexit.php